 WP Retina x2 Interface

-A. Bulk Generate Button – Auto-generate Retina Ready versions of all your images that fit the size requirement.
+Bulk Generate Button – Illustrated as A. Auto-generate Retina Ready versions of all your images that fit the size requirement.

-B. Bulk Delete Button – Delete all Retina Ready versions that have been generated by the plugin.
+Bulk Delete Button – Illustrated as B. Delete all Retina Ready versions that have been generated by the plugin.

-C. Media Sizes Column – In this column, you can find the various areas where your image may appear.
+Media Sizes Column – Illustrated as C. In this column, you can find the various areas where your image may appear.
 Just hover your cursor over the various boxes, and wait until the name of the area pops up.
-These small squares can also be different colors, which represent different statuses; Blue, Red and Yellow.
+These small squares can also be different colors, which represent different statuses; Blue, Red, and Yellow.

-D. Generate Button – Generates the Retina Ready version, if available.
+Generate Button – Illustrated as D. Generates the Retina Ready version, if available.

-E. Ignore Button – Ignore any issues related with the image and remove it from the Issues tab.
+Ignore Button – Illustrated as E. Ignore any issues related with the image and remove it from the Issues tab.

-F. Details Button – Shows details about the image.
+Details Button – Illustrated as F. Shows details about the image.
 Please note that this is available for Pro Versions only.